 Measurement Report information shall be split into up to thirty-two report segments.

-Each report segment shall be included in a separate Sensing Measurement Report Container and shall contain successive portions of the Sensing Measurement Report information.
-The Sensing Measurement Report Control field shall be included in the Sensing Measurement Report Container that carries the first report segment and shall not be included in a Sensing Measurement Report Container that carries a report segment other than the first report segment.
-Each report segment shall be of equal length, the length of each report segment being equal to dot11SENSReportSegmentSize, except the last report segment that may be smaller.
+Each report segment shall be included in a separate Sensing Measurement Report Container and shall contain successive portions of the Sensing Measurement Report information. (#1154)The Sensing Measurement Report Control field shall be included in the Sensing Measurement Report Container that carries the first report segment and the Report Control Present field in the Segmentation Control field shall be set to 1.
+The Sensing Measurement Report Control field shall not be included in a Sensing Measurement Report Container that does not carry the first report segment and the Report Control Present field in the Segmentation Control field shall be set to 0.
+Each report segment shall be of equal length, the length of each report segment being equal to dot11SENSReportSegmentSize, except the last report segment (#2044) which may be smaller.

 Each report segment is identified by the value of the Remaining Report Segments subfield and the First